-While this process is important to keep our body functioning and protected, inflammation isn’t always a welcome reaction.
+While the inflammatory process is important to keep our bodies functioning and protected, inflammation isn’t always a welcome reaction.
 When this life-saving biological response goes fromacute tochronic, it can have a host of adverse effects.
 Chronic inflammation (inflammation that could last for months or even years) can be a result ofautoimmune diseases, a poordiet, somelifestyle habits,exposure to pollutants or irritants, and general wear and tear with age/life.
-Inflammation-related issues can worsen over time and even cause life-threatening diseases like cancer, asthma, heart disease, and obesity, among others.
+Inflammation-related issues can worsen over time and even lead to or contribute to life-threatening diseases like cancer, asthma, heart disease, and obesity, among others.

 Good News!
 You Can Now Fight Inflammation with Food!